warwickdatascience/into-the-tidyverse/README.md

 ### About the Course

 'Into the Tidyverse' does exactly what it says on the tin.
 This is an intensive 5-week course which aims to take someone from a coding-zero to tidyverse-hero in as little time as possible.
-Each session is composed of a rapid-fire presentation introducing different elements of the tidyverse as well as an exercise sheet to help consolidate the ideas presented in the slideshow.
+Each session is composed of a rapid-fire presentation, introducing different elements of the tidyverse, as well as an exercise sheet to help consolidate the ideas presented in the slideshow.

 ### Setup Guide